suweis/suweis.github.io/_pages/cv.md

 ## PUBLICATION	AND	CITATION	STATISTICS

-I	have	>40	 publications	in	refereed	journals,	including	 **1	in	Nature,	 2	 in Nature	Communications,	1	Science	Advance, 4	in	PNAS and 1	Review of	 Modern	 Physics** .
+I	have	>50	 publications	in	refereed	journals,	including	 **1	in	Nature,	 2	 in Nature	Communications,	1	Science	Advance, 4	in	PNAS and 1	Review of	 Modern	 Physics** .
 Our	 research	 has	 been also	 mentioned	 in American	 Scientist,	 Nature	 News	 &	 Views	 PNAS	 Commentary, European	 Commission	 DG	 Environment	 and	 Unesco	 Global	 Water Forum.
+See https://scholar.google.it/citations?user=oorpe-wAAAAJ&hl=it for a complete list.

 ## INVITED	PRESENTATIONS	AT	INTERNATIONAL	SCHOOLS,	WORKSHOPS	&	CONFERENCES

-I	 have	 disseminated	 my	 work	 internationally	 through	 **>15	 invited	talks** beside many	contributed presentations (see my Talk section for details).
+I	 have	 disseminated	 my	 work	 internationally	 through	 **>18	 invited	talks** beside many	contributed presentations (see my Talk section for details).
 Some of my presentations can be found [here] (https://www.slideshare.net/suweis/presentations)

 ## RESEARCH	GRANTS	– THIRD-PARTY	FUNDING

+TEAMS Vising Cariparo Grant, (2019  ~30.000 Euros) "Towards an Ecological Approach of Information Ecosystems"

 STARS	2018	Starting	Grant	(2018 - ~140 .000	Euros) “Biodiversity,	Robustness,	Adaptability	and	Critical
 Transitions in	living	interacting	systems”